Freelance Rates by State (2026)

 Quarterly Rate Report

-Starting Q3 2026, we'll publish a free quarterly report with state- and MSA-level rate breakdowns by discipline, updated directly from our community dataset.
+Later in 2026, we'll publish a free quarterly report with state- and MSA-level rate breakdowns by discipline, updated directly from our community dataset.
 If you want it in your inbox the day it drops, enter your email when you complete the free diagnostic.

 Know exactly where you stand — in your market